Introduction

 $$ \begin{aligned} F(x)&=P(X\leq x)\\ &=1- P(X> x)\\ &=1-\sum_{x=x+1}^\infty pq^x\\ &=1-p(q^{x+1}+q^{x+2}+q^{x+3}+\cdots)\\ &=1-pq^{x+1}(1+q^{1}+q^{2}+\cdots)\\ &=1-pq^{x+1}(1-q)^{-1}\\ &=1-pq^{x+1}p^{-1}\\ &=1-q^{x+1}, x=0,1,2,\cdots \end{aligned} $$

-Sometimes a geometric random variable can be defined as the number of trials (attempts) till the first success, including the trial on which the success occurs.
-In such situation, the p.m.f. of geometric random variable $X$ is given by
+Sometimes a geometric random variable is defined as the number of trials (attempts) until the first success, including the trial on which the success occurs.
+In such situations, the p.m.f. of geometric random variable $X$ is given by

 Following graph shows the probability mass function of geometric distribution with parameter $p=0.5$.